scalar-labs/scalardl/docs/how-to-write-contract.md

 Then the contract retrieves the `asset_id` and `state` given from the requester, and retrieves `asset` from the ledger with the specified `asset_id`.
 And it updates the asset's state if the asset doesn't exist or the asset's state is different from the current state.
-A contract might face some `RuntimeException` when interacting with `Ledger`, but it doesn't need to catch it in the contract.
+A contract might face some `RuntimeException` when interacting with `Ledger`, but it shouldn't catch it in the contract.
 All the exceptions are treated properly by the Scalar DL executor.

 This contract will just create or update the state of the specified asset, so it doesn't need to return anything to the requester.
 So in this case, it can return `null`.
 If you want to return something to a requester, you can return an arbitrary `JsonObject`.